How to Remove Limescale and Prevent It from Settling in Your Home

 The consequences of hard water use on human health are proven to be innocuous.
 Moreover, some researchers claim that drinking it can be even beneficial for heart disease suffers, as well as supplementary to our diet, in terms of essential minerals daily intake.
 On the other hand, hard water may dry skin quicker, so people with sensitive skin could suffer some negative effects.

-We’ll focus on effective homemade remedies that are safe to apply for de-scaling electrical appliances that we use for the preparation of drinks.
-You will also find out about some handy tricks, which help remove unsightly limescale encrustations from other household appliances and surfaces at home without applying powerful chemicals.
+DIY lovers will be happy to know that there are effective homemade remedies that can successfully fight limescale.
+We’ll focus on ways to remove and prevent limescale using household products that are safe to apply for descaling electrical appliances that we use for the preparation of drinks.
+You will also find out about some handy tricks, which help remove unsightly hard water deposits from other household appliances and surfaces at home without applying powerful chemicals.

-- Kettles and coffee makers – The most effective way to put a stop to white flakes dancing in your morning hot beverage is to run your electrical appliances, now and again, filled with a mixture of water and white vinegar or lemon juice (50/50).
+- To remove limescale from your kettles and coffee makers is to run them, now and again, filled with a mixture of water and white vinegar or lemon juice (50/50).
 Then, rinse them thoroughly and they should be limescale-free.

-- Glassware and cookware – The same ingredients, as above, will work great on your lustreless jugs, jars, decanters and cookware.
+- You can eliminate limescale deposits from your lustreless jugs, jars, decanters, glassware and cookware using the same ingredients, as above.
 Mix equal parts of white vinegar and water and soak your tarnished glassware overnight.
 Rinse well on the following morning.
 You can bring back the shine to your pots and pans if you fill them with the same mixture and simmer it for about 15 minutes.
 Then, proceed by washing them as normal with a soft sponge and rinse them well.

-- Washing machines and dishwashers – Mild limescale removal detergents are the standard choice of the homemaker when it comes to cleaning the washing machine and the dishwasher.
+- To clean off limescale buildup from your washing machine and the dishwasher, you can try a mild limescale removal detergent which is the standard choice of the homemaker.
 Still, if you have suddenly gone green and environmentally conscious, use a cup of undiluted lemon juice and run the appliance empty on a regular cycle.

-- Taps, fixtures and fittings – Natural products like soda bicarbonate and lemon can help you clean the specially hard-to-remove white caking from around your taps and sink fixtures.
+- To keep your taps, sink fixtures and fittings limescale-free, it is best to resort to natural products like soda bicarbonate and lemon.
 Just make a paste-like mixture and use its abrasive properties to your advantage.
 Scrub gently the affected bathroom accessories, wipe, rinse and polish with a cloth.
 For really stubborn encrustations, say, on the faucet aerator, you can dip the spout into a cap, full of lemon juice and leave it overnight by attaching it securely with a tape.

-- Tiled surfaces, sinks, showers and baths – Again, lemon or vinegar (diluted) can be sprayed on the discoloured tile and grout surface, on the sink, shower base or bathtub.
+- For descaling discoloured tile and grout surfaces, sinks, shower bases and bathtubs, spray the mixture of lemon or vinegar (diluted) and water (50/50).
 Leave the solution to sit for awhile.
 You can scrub in some soda, too, for better effect and then rinse and wipe the surface.

-- Toilet – If you have run out of your Domestos toilet cleaning gel but you have plenty of Coca-Cola in the fridge, put it to good use and do your teeth a favour.
-Cola will remove successfully hard water deposits from your toilet bowl if you leave it to work for several hours.
+- To successfully remove hard water deposits from your toilet bowl, you can use Coca-Cola.
+Just pour it into the toilet bowl and leave it to work for several hours.
 The drink contains high levels of phosphoric acid, which is proven to be effective against rust and limescale.

 What Can You Do To Prevent Hard Water Deposits Buildup?